Accessing the NDSS CGM subsidy for Australians living with type 1 diabetes

 Please refer to the NDSS website for full details on eligible concessional cards/eligibility criteria.

-• Will my NDSS access point stock FreeStyle Libre 2 Plus sensors or will they need to be ordered in?
+• Will my NDSS access point stock Libre sensors or will they need to be ordered in?

-• Now that I am on FreeStyle Libre 2 Plus, can I still order test strips through the NDSS?
+• Now that I am on Libre sensors, can I still order test strips through the NDSS?

-After receiving NDSS approval for FreeStyle Libre 2 Plus, current access to blood glucose test strips will remain unchanged.
-If you are using the FreeStyle Libre 2 reader to scan your sensor, you can also use FreeStyle Optium Blood Glucose Test Strips to measure your blood glucose and FreeStyle Optium Blood ß-Ketone Test Strips to measure your blood ketones using the reader.
+After receiving NDSS approval for Libre sensors, current access to blood glucose test strips will remain unchanged.
+If you are using the Libre 2 reader to scan your sensor, you can also use FreeStyle Optium Blood Glucose Test Strips to measure your blood glucose and FreeStyle Optium Blood ß-Ketone Test Strips to measure your blood ketones using the reader.

 • Which ‘authorised healthcare professional’ can sign and submit my eligibility form?